Whatever you think of Facebook and the fourth quarter earnings it released Wednesday, remember this: Facebook is m-o-b-i-l-e.

 5. …but Sandberg and Ebersman do.
 Sandberg and Ebersman reassure: Facebook is making money now and has lots of ideas up its sleeve.
 Success is here, they said: Every one of the top 100 AdAge Global 100 Advertisers are customers.
 This translates into some big numbers.

 ● Facebook Exchange, the real-time auction marketplace for ads has served nearly a billion impressions daily and supports 1,300 advertisers a day.
 Click rates are higher and conversion costs lower, Sandberg said.

 ● Nearly 500,000 pages have used “promoted” posts; 30 percent are new advertisers, 70 percent repeat.

-● Specialized marketing tools enabled Michael Kors to launch a new sneaker; guaranteed 15 million impressions for Walmart on a Thanksgiving weekend ad campaign; and translate into 42 million accepted special offers on merchandise.
+● Specialized marketing tools enabled Michael Kors to launch a new sneaker; guarantee 15 million impressions for Walmart on a Thanksgiving weekend ad campaign; and translate into 42 million units accepted special offers on merchandise